cver/motion-detect-js/README.md

 ### Function
 For example, create a js file (i.e app.js) at parent folder

-Put this script to file and adjust URL, smart-cam-js folder path
+Put this script to file and adjust URL, motion-detect-js folder path

 ```js
 const fs = require('fs')